edeliu2000/genome/README.md

 8. [Testing](#testing)

 ## Vision
-Scalable realtime ML platform for demystifying, dissecting, validating and enhancing trust on increasingly complex production AI.
+Scalable Realtime ML Platform for _demystifying_, _dissecting_, _validating_ and _enhancing_ *trust* on increasingly complex production AI.
 We plan to achieve this via:

--  Scalable Realtime Explanations of ML model predictions
+-  Scalable *Realtime Explanations* of ML model predictions
     -  on all types of data (tabular, image, text based)
+-  Realtime Model and *Prediction Visualizations*
--  Production grade Tracking and Versioning ML Models and Pipelines
+-  Production grade *Tracking and Versioning* ML Models and Pipelines
--  Robust test pipelines and flagging of problematic models
+-  Robust *test* pipelines and flagging of problematic models

 #### Why Realtime?
 Providing realtime explanations for models is at the core of our vision.
 Why realtime plays a big role is because we want _auditors_ (yes, we believe ML should increasingly be audited and regulated, especially if it drives actions and decisions) along with ML engineers to be able to explain *new* data as it is available without waiting for the next batch job in several hours.